chriscroome/ansible-role-firefox/README.md

 See the [defaults](defaults/main.yml) for the different versions of Firefox that can be downloaded, installed and updated.

-By default this role configures Firefox to be run via [Firejail](https://github.com/netblue30/firejail), which is installed from [Debian backports](https://backports.debian.org/) if available.

 It is designed to be run using `sudo` or as `root` and works by:

 1. Installing the [Mozilla Software Releases GPG key](https://blog.mozilla.org/security/2021/06/02/updating-gpg-key-for-signing-firefox-releases/).